arnodebruijn/lifelong-learning/cs/data_processing.md

 ========
 * Block/physical record     a sequence of bytes usually containing some whole number of records.
 * Contention                multiple processes or instances competing for access to the same index or data block at the same time.
+* ACID                      Atomicity, Consistency, Isolation, Durability.
+A sequence of database operations that satisfy the ACID properties can be perceived as a single logical operation on the data (a transaction).